 - A domain name.

-With the right mix of features, you can quickly get your WordPress blog up and running.
+With the right mix of features, you can start a blog with WordPress in no time.
 Of course, we emphasize that these should all come in an affordable package.
 Once you’ve selected your blog topic, domain, and hosting company, it’s time to actually create your WordPress blog.
 Let’s look at the necessary steps.

 How to Start a Blog with WordPress (In 7 Steps)

 By this point, you’ve chosen WordPress as your platform, set up a domain and hosting account, and are ready to start building up your website.
 All that’s left to do is actually create your WordPress blog!
-Here is our comprehensive guide on starting a WordPress blog in seven straightforward steps.
+Here is our comprehensive guide to starting a blog with WordPress in seven straightforward steps.

 1. Install WordPress on Your Host